Yoni Egg

 Overview

-A yoni egg is a small, polished egg-shaped object, traditionally carved from jade or rose quartz, designed to be worn internally and promoted within sensual-wellness circles for pelvic-floor toning, mindfulness, and erotic awareness.
+A yoni egg (also called a jade egg) is a small, polished egg-shaped stone, traditionally carved from jade or rose quartz, designed to be worn internally and promoted within sensual-wellness circles for pelvic-floor toning, mindfulness, and erotic awareness.
 It sits at the intersection of an insertable-object interest and a wellness practice, and is usually discussed in terms of sensation, body-awareness, and ritual rather than a partnered act.
 The word yoni comes from Sanskrit, lending the modern product an aura of ancient ceremony that, as this article details, is not borne out by the historical record.

 History & origins